2. Considerations before applying

 There are a number of early-career fellowships where applicants may apply without having their PhD, but where they expect to receive it by the time of their take-up of a fellowship.
 In this case, the prospective fellow must have obtained their PhD within the approved take-up period for the competition (advertised on the MRC website).
 Should the prospective fellow fail to obtain their PhD within the take-up period, the award will lapse; no extension will be permitted and they must re-apply.
 It is the responsibility of the fellow to provide documentary evidence of their PhD to the MRC at RFPD@headoffice.mrc.ac.uk.

 Overseas applicants may apply to MRC fellowship schemes.
-All candidates are expected to demonstrate a long term aspiration to strengthen the UK research base.
-All fellowship applicants must comply with the Department of Employment requirements and hold a valid work permit where appropriate.
-Any queries should be addressed to the research organisation concerned.
+All candidates are expected to demonstrate a long-term aspiration to strengthen the UK research base.
+All fellowship applicants must comply with Home Office requirements and, where appropriate, hold a valid work visa or work permit to cover the period of the fellowship.
+Visa guidance for Non-European Economic Area Applicants and for EU/EEA applicants entering the UK from January 2021, can be found in section 2.7.
+Any queries regarding residence eligibility or visa requirements should be addressed to the research organisation concerned.